-There was one bounce and three unsubscribe so a good result using Constant Contact
+There was one bounce and three unsubscribes so a good result using Constant Contact

-Marketing by text for small business in 2019
+Marketing by text for small businesses in 2019

 My recent rant on marketing by text gives you an idea that this is a great way for instant sales at a small cost.
 Results are generally pretty instant so it is easy to test with a small sample.

 As an example we had one company send 150 text messages to old participants that had previously been with them to sign around 50 new contracts worth over $12500, a good day’s work in any money.